 Examples of DBMS

-A wide range of database software solutions, including enterprise and open source solutions, are available for database management.
+There is a wide range of database software solutions, including both enterprise and open source solutions, available for database management.
 Here are some of the most popular database management systems:

-- * PostgreSQL: The open-source DBMS solution gets attention because of the invigorating indexing and configuration options.
-PostgreSQL is ideal if your daily business activities require importing or exporting data.
+- - PostgreSQL: The open-source DBMS solution gets attention because of the invigorating indexing and configuration options.
+PostgreSQL is ideal if your daily business activities require you to import or export data.
 As of now, PostgreSQL supports Python and JSON programming languages.
-Although it is a relational database solution, users can create NoSQL databases.
-Besides, the open-source community has developed a wide array of plug-ins to boost the software's functionality.
+Although it is a relational database solution, users are free to create NoSQL databases.
+Besides, the open-source community has created a wide array of plug-ins to boost the functionality of the software.

-- * MySQL: MySQL is a high-speed data processing and data productivity tool with comprehensive features.
-The device is designed to increase the security and scalability of your databases.
+- - MySQL: MySQL is a high-speed data processing and data productivity tool with comprehensive features.
+The tool is designed to increase the security and scalability of your databases.
 A reliably cost-effective tool offers technical support and counteracts potential risks.
 Furthermore, high-volume business sites can deploy business-oriented complex MySQL applications.

-- * SQLite: SQLite is designed to cater to small and medium-sized businesses (SMEs).
-Its light structure and layout design help users easily store and manage data.
-In addition, the SQL engine of the tool is highly reliable and self-contained.
+- - SQLite: SQLite is designed to cater to small and medium-sized businesses (SMEs).
+Its light structure and layout design help users store and manage data quite easily.
+The SQL engine of the tool is highly reliable and self-contained.
 In fact, the DBMS program is available on several mobile applications.

-- * Microsoft SQL Server: Microsoft's SQL Server is one of the most effective DBMS in existence.
+- - Microsoft SQL Server: Microsoft's SQL Server is one of the most effective DBMS in existence.
 The free tag of the tool certainly attracts a large user base.
-Its custom-built graphical integration of the best database designs has saved users valuable time for years.
+Its custom-built graphical integration of best database designs has saved users' valuable time for years.
 Similarly, the diagrams that you can make with the help of this tool can be easily added to a new or existing project library.

-As you can see, we have different options, but it is fair to say that we'll be working primarily with PostgreSQL in Ruby on Rails.
+As you can see we have different options, but it is fair to say that we’ll be working mostly with PostgreSQL in Ruby on Rails.

 Installing PostgreSQL

-Now it's time to install the DBMS selected in your local machine.
-In this case, PostgreSQL.
+Now it’s time to install the DBMS selected in your local machine.
+In this case PostgreSQL.
 This installation will depend on the operating system you have.
-So I encourage you to search on Google for the following keywords:
+So I encourage you to search on Google for the next keywords:

 Of course, you'll see different tutorials and different ways to install it.
 For instance, if you have Ubuntu,